xil324/Chat-AI/README.md

 1. **Upload** — PDF parsed → overlapping chunks → language detection per chunk → embedded via Python service → bulk-indexed into Elasticsearch with metadata (title, source, category, language)
 2. **Attach** — User attaches a document to a chat session
-3. **Retrieve** — On each message:
-   - Detect query language
+3. **Query rewrite** — Follow-up questions are rewritten into standalone queries using the last 10 turns of conversation history (in-memory, with DB fallback after server restart).
+First-turn queries pass through unchanged.
+4. **Agentic retrieval loop** (up to 3 rounds):
-   - If Chinese: translate to English for cross-lingual BM25 coverage
+   - Detect query language; if Chinese, translate to English for BM25 coverage
    - Run BM25 + kNN in parallel; fuse with weighted RRF (semantic: 0.6, fulltext: 0.4)
-4. **Rerank** — Top-20 candidates passed to cross-encoder reranker → top-5 returned
+   - Rerank top-20 candidates via cross-encoder → top-5 chunks
-5. **Augment** — Top-5 chunks injected as system prompt context into the LLM call
+   - LLM evaluates whether chunks are sufficient; if not, proposes a refined query for the next round
+   - Chunks are deduplicated and accumulated across rounds (capped at 15)
+5. **Answer** — LLM generates a cited answer from accumulated chunks; response is flagged `partial: true` if the loop exhausted all rounds without full confidence

 Elasticsearch is optional — if unavailable at startup, RAG is silently disabled and chat continues without document context.